ShaneHower/cards/README.md

         return self.new_hand
 ```

 This class grabs the created hand from PlayerHand() and shows the hand to the user.
 It then asks how many cards they would like to discard. if 5 is inputed, it creates a brand new hand.
 If any other number is inputted it runs a while loop that asks which card will be discarded.
-It removes the inputted name from the list and and grabs another random card from Deck() and appends it if this card is not present.
+It removes the inputted name from the list and and grabs another random card from Deck() and appends it if the drawn card is not present.

 ## Preparing the Hand for Interpretation
 ```